 The existing northern retaining wall will be removed and replaced with a sloped embankment with extensive planting within both the water body and to the embankment.
-A gradient of 1 in 5 has been adopted, which limits erosion, and the plantings will further reduce erosion and improve the aesthetics of the lake.
-The lake bed, between 7 and 7.5 metres in front of the face of the existing retaining wall, will also be lined with natural clay to minimise infiltration on the lake periphery.
+A gradient of 1 in 5 has been adopted, which limits erosion, and the plantings will further reduce erosion, provide habitat and grazing for wildlife and improve the aesthetics of the lake.
+The lake bed, between 7 and 7.5 metres in front of the face of the existing retaining wall, will also be lined with natural clay to minimise infiltration on the lake bed.

-The planning phase for this project has been ongoing for many years with significant work undertaken by city staff, community stakeholders and consultants to gain the necessary environmental approvals, including a Section 18 Minister's Consent under the Aboriginal Heritage Act 1972 and a comprehensive Management Plan to be in a position whereby works are now programmed to commence.
+The planning phase for this project has been ongoing for many years with significant work undertaken by city staff, community stakeholders and consultants to gain the necessary environmental approvals, including a Section 18 Minister's Consent under the Aboriginal Heritage Act 1972 and a comprehensive Management Plan.

 Following completion of Zones 1 and 2 future works will include upgrade of the path network, lighting and irrigation.
 Further liaison with the community will take place before the commencement of this work.